tj-django/django-migration-fixer/README.md

 To fix them run 'python manage.py makemigrations --merge'
 ```

+Using the default `--merge` option creates a new migration file which might not be desired.

 ## Solution

-Using `django-migration-fixer` identifies changes between the default branch and your feature branch modifying the migrations to look like:
+Using `django-migration-fixer` identifies changes between the default branch `main` and the feature branch `feature/test-b` modifying the migrations maintaining  a linear history as shown below:

 **Branch:** `feature/test-b`